The checks you should make when buying a second-hand car

 Five most expensive car repairs

-It’s always vital to ensure there are no faults with a car you are buying, as some repairs can be very expensive.
+It’s always vital to ensure there are no faults with the car you are buying, as some repairs can be very expensive.
 Below are five of the most expensive car repairs, and how much they can cost.

 Automatic gearbox: The gearbox is mechanically complex, and repairing it can sometimes cost more than the car is worth — so in some cases it is actually better to buy a new car rather than have it repaired.